opennode/waldur-core/docs/api/services.rst

 Service SLAs are connected with occurrences of events.
 To get a list of such events issue a GET request to */services/<service_uuid>/events/*.
 Optionally period can be supplied using the format defined above.

 The output contains a list of states and timestamps when the state was reached.
+The list is sorted in descending order by the timestamp.

 Example output: